newaetech/ChipShover/controller-hardware/README.md

 * Colour TFT Display for feedback on position, motor driver status, etc.
 * Active cooling for stepper drivers.
 * Python 3 API Interface for usage in Jupyter notebooks.
-* Optional Ethernet interface for remote control.
 * Compact desktop size.
+* Future upgrades include Ethernet interface for remote control (hardware present but not used).

 Beneath the hood, we're worked hard to give you a lot of flexibility that you won't find in proprietary solutions: